N4tasha-tech/AI_Toolkit_Samples-Week-6-Assignment/Workshops/PetPlanner/Modules/06-evaluate-agent-responses.md

-# 🐕 Module 6: Evaluate Agent Responses
+# 🐕Bonus Module 6: Evaluate Agent Responses

 Evaluating responses ensures your agent meets expectations — helpful, playful, and reliable — while handling edge cases gracefully.
 Your goal is to assess your Pet Planner’s performance.